CromwellCMS/Cromwell/website/docs/overview/installation.md

 :::note
-** SQLite is not supported by us for production usage! ** You can still use it for preview or development but later you have to switch to MySQL/MariaDB/PostgreSQL.
-If you try to upgrade CMS to a new version with SQLite in future, system can possibly crash.
-Read in the [next post](/docs/overview/configuration) how to connect a database.
+It's recommended to use SQLite only in development.
+For production you have to switch to MySQL/MariaDB/PostgreSQL.
+Read in the [next post](/docs/overview/configuration) how to setup a database.
 :::

 #### Working directories